thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-cli.md

   -rpcwait
        Wait for RPC server to start

+  -rpcwaittimeout=<n>
+       Timeout in seconds to wait for the RPC server to start, or 0 for no timeout. (default: 0)

   -rpcwallet=<walletname>
        Send RPC for non-default wallet on RPC server (needs to exactly match corresponding -wallet option passed to dashd).
 This changes the